rebeccaacioadea/project-2/README.md

 ## Functionality:
-* User is able to search for the weather in any city around the world
+* User is able to search for the weather in any city around the world.
 * The background of the card showing the weather forecast changes according to how hot/ cold the city is.

 ## Approach taken: